-- 1. [Clean Energy Caucus/General Electric] Utilities should take advantage of remote connection capabilities afforded by grid modernization technologies. - 2.
-[Office of the Attorney General/Low Income Network] Shut-offs for nonpayment should not occur remotely. - [Office of the Attorney General/Low Income Network] The remote disconnection and connection chip or functionality of smart meters should not be installed for cost, consumer protection and cyber-security reasons. - 4.
-[Office of the Attorney General/Low Income Network] Utilities should continue to develop targeted collections programs and policies, many of which may reduce the incidence of disconnection for nonpayment, but any such initiatives should conform to existing consumer protection policies and programs. - 5.
-[Office of the Attorney General/Low Income Network] No third party should be allowed to access the utility's meter to remotely disconnect or reconnect the meter.
-Any third party or energy supplier should be required to implement metering actions through the distribution utility and demonstrate compliance with the same consumer protections as required by the distribution utility.24 - 6.
-[NSTAR/WMECO/General Electric] Any remote connect/disconnect proposal should be implemented in a manner that ensures DPU approved consumer protections remain in place.
+a.2.
+Shut-offs for nonpayment should not occur remotely.

+b.3.
+[AGO] The remote disconnection and connection chip or functionality of smart meters should not be installed for cost, consumer protection and cyber-security reasons.

+- 6.4.
+[AGO] Utilities should continue to develop targeted collections programs and policies, many of which may reduce the incidence of disconnection for nonpayment, but any such initiatives should conform to existing consumer protection policies and programs. - d.5.[AGO] No third party should be allowed to access the utility's meter to remotely disconnect or reconnect the meter.
+Any third party or energy supplier should be required to implement metering actions through the distribution utility and demonstrate compliance with the same consumer protections as required by the distribution utility. - e.6.[NSTAR/WMECO] Any remote connect/disconnect proposal should be implemented in a manner that ensures DPU approved consumer protections remain in place.